SergiiVolodkoWorking/dig-into-sales/Readme.md

 ## LinkedIn profiles mining

 Process consist of two stages:
-1. Scroll through all my contacts and store links (with `my-contacts-crawler.py`)
+1. Scroll through my network and store the links (using `my-contacts-crawler.py`)
-2. Iterate through stored links and scrape contact's and their current companies (with `emails-linkedin-scrapper-pipeline.py`)
+2. Iterate through stored links and scrape every contact + their current company data (using `emails-linkedin-scrapper-pipeline.py`)

 ### Installation - Mac

 **1. Environment**

-Scripts are scraping data via Firefox.
-To not mess up with your main browser.
 Make sure you have Firefox installed.
+Scripts are scraping data using Firefox to not mess up with your main browser.

 Make sure you have [Homebrew](https://brew.sh/).
 To install it execute in your terminal:

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`

 Then execute following commands from your terminal: